 FEMA, the Red Cross, and OSHA all recommend written plans for homes, families, and workplaces.
 Not because bureaucracies love paperwork, but because decades of disaster response data show the same thing I’ve witnessed in the field: written plans outperform mental plans every single time.

-Why Most People Don’t Have a Written Emergency Preparedness Plan (And Why That’s Dangerous)
+Why Most Households Don’t Have a Plan

 But here’s what I’ve learned from deployments: the families who recover fastest aren’t the ones with the most supplies.
 They’re the ones who had a plan that everyone in the household understood.
 During the Tubbs Fire response, I worked with two neighboring families who’d lost their homes.
 One family had a written plan with insurance documentation, an out-of-area contact, and a predetermined meeting point.
 They filed their insurance claim within five days and were in temporary housing within two weeks.
 The family next door — similar home, similar coverage — spent eight weeks trying to reconstruct policy numbers, locate account information, and coordinate with scattered family members.
 Same disaster.
-Radically different recovery timelines.
+Radically different recovery.

 Step 1: Assess Your Hazards

 Every disaster preparedness plan starts with understanding what you’re actually planning for.
-This isn’t generic — it’s specific to where you live, where you work, and the routes between them.
+This isn’t generic.
+It’s specific to where you live, where you work, and the routes between them.

 Identify Your Local Threats